qbaghi/lisatutos/README.md

 2. Download the codes from [this page](https://lisa-ldc.lal.in2p3.fr/code):
    * LDC source code
    * LISACode
 3. Install the LDC codes following the README.md provided in the tarball, including all dependencies.
-You can use Docker installation or manual local installation.
+You can use Docker installation or manual local installation, but the manual one is recommanded to run these tutorials.
 4. Download the [data sets](https://lisa-ldc.lal.in2p3.fr/file) for challenges LDC1-1 and LDC1-3.
 Files needed for the tutorials are:
    * LDC1-1_MBHB_v1_1_FD_noiseless.hdf5
    * LDC1-1_MBHB_v1_1_FD.hdf5